-By adopting adequate values of BACK$\_$SIZE, BACKFITLER$\_$SIZE and PHOT\_AUTOPARAMS, we realize that the Source Extractor does not consider the extended light profile of the galactic halo in its detection, making it possible to recover the GC candidates in this region.
-This methodology works because the background subtraction of \texttt{Source Extractor} first estimates the mode using the median of each cell of size BACK$\_$SIZE and them it computes the median from those modes in larger cells of size BACK$\_$FILTERSIZE $\cdot$ BACK$\_$FITLERSIZE.
-This final combination of mode and median filtered image is then subtracted to the original one before the detection procedure.
+By adopting adequate values of BACK$\_$SIZE, BACKFITLER$\_$SIZE, and PHOT\_AUTOPARAMS, we realize that Source Extractor does not consider the extended light profile of the galactic halo in its detection, making it possible to recover the GC candidates in this region.
+This methodology works because the background subtraction of \texttt{Source Extractor} first estimates the mode using the median of each cell of size BACK$\_$SIZE and then computes the median from those modes in larger cells of size BACK$\_$FILTERSIZE $\cdot$ BACK$\_$FITLERSIZE.
+This final combination of mode and median filtered image is then subtracted from the original one before the detection procedure.
 Therefore, the \texttt{Source Extractor} method is, in a sense, a combination of mode and median smoothing procedure.